(Continued from Potiphar’s Wife III)

 “No, Madam President.
 But we suspect that they are heading to Somalia.
 My agents have established a link between Kumar and Al Shabaab.
 We believe she has been hiding in Somalia since her last apprehension two years ago.”

 There is a protest going on along State House Road.
-Not a large one, but attracting enough busybodies to create a disturbance in the Capital if not handled properly.
-Hellen knows she should address the Nation.
+Not a large one, but attracting enough busybodies to create a disturbance if not handled properly.
+The President knows that she should address the Nation.
 But she has nothing to say.